Home » Recipes » Gambas al Pil Pil Tapas Recipe (Garlic Prawns with Chili)

 a tapas serving of gambas al pil pil

-Gambas al Pil Pil (garlic prawns with chili) is a traditional Spanish tapas recipe that is super easy to make and loaded with flavor.
-Large prawns are cooked in olive oil with plenty of garlic, paprika, and chili for some extra heat.
-The smell of this dish is irresistible and it is always best served with plenty of fresh bread.
+Gambas al Pil Pil (garlic shrimp with chili) is a traditional Spanish tapas recipe that is super easy to make and loaded with flavor.
+Juicy prawns are cooked in good olive oil with plenty of garlic, paprika, and chili for some extra heat.

 This post may contain affiliate links.